mrehkopf/vcs/README.md

 Ctrl + V ................
 Open the video settings dialog.

 Ctrl + O ................
 Toggle the output overlay on/off.

+Shift + 1 to 9 ..........
+Shortcuts for the input resolution buttons on the
+                          control panel's Input tab.
 ```

 ## Command-line